Pia Lamberty: Early life and career

 Lamberty was born in Groß-Gerau on 11 February 1984.
-She completed a bachelor's degree in literature and philosophy at RWTH Aachen University, and later completed a master's degree in comparative literature and cultural poetics at the University of Münster.
+She completed a bachelor's degree in literature and philosophy at RWTH Aachen University.
+During this time, Lamberty worked as a student assistant at the Centre for Learning and Knowledge Management and at the Chair of Information Management in Mechanical Engineering while pursuing her studies.
+Subsequently, she completed a master's degree in comparative literature and cultural poetics at the University of Münster.

+She also completed a bachelor's degree in psychology at the University of Hagen from 2011 to 2014, graduating with a Bachelor of Science.
+She then went on to complete a master's degree in psychology with a focus on social cognition and media psychology at the University of Cologne in 2016, graduating with a Master of Science.
+Her master's thesis dealt with the topic Uncovering hidden agencies: The Role of Trust and Control in the development of conspirational thinking.
 From June 2015 to January 2016, Lamberty worked as a research assistant for the University of Cologne's Social Cognition Center.
 She worked on the project "Seventy Years Later: Historical Representations of the Holocaust and their effects on German-Israeli Relations".
 Since November 2016, she has been working as a PhD student at the University of Mainz.
+From 2018 to 2019, she completed a research stay with David Leiser at Ben-Gurion University of the Negev in Beersheba, Israel.
 Lamberty is a member of Comparative Analysis of Conspiracy Theories in Europe, an international specialist network.

 In May 2020, Lamberty co-authored the book Fake Facts - Wie Verschwörungstheorien unser Denken bestimmen (Fake Facts - How Conspiracy Theories Influence Our Thinking) with civil rights activist Katharina Nocun.
 The book explores the reasons why people may be drawn to conspiracy theories.
+She co-authored two more books with Nocun, which were published in 2021 and 2022.

-In March 2021, Lamberty co-founded the Center for Monitoring, Analysis and Strategy (CeMAS), an extremism monitoring agency and think tank.
+In March 2021, Lamberty co-founded the Center for Monitoring, Analysis and Strategy (CeMAS), an extremism monitoring agency and think tank, which brings together interdisciplinary expertise on the topics of conspiracy ideologies, disinformation, anti-Semitism and right-wing extremism.
 She is also its co-CEO.